-Have you ever thought about making money online but are worried about the time commitment?
-Luckily, you can still make money by doing short tasks online.
+Have you ever considered making money online but worried about the time commitment?
+Luckily, there are many sites where you can get paid to do short tasks.

 Editor’s Top Picks

 Fiverr works a bit differently than the sites we’ve mentioned so far.
-With Fiverr, you get paid to do short tasks as requested by users.
+With Fiverr, you get paid to do short tasks for other people.